appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Transforming table data

-Some API / Query responses might have nested, unnecessary, or poorly formatted fields.
-These can be easily transformed inside the table data property by mapping over the data using javascript.
+Some API / Query responses might have deeply nested, unnecessary, or poorly formatted fields.
+These can be transformed to fit your formatting needs by parsing and processing the data with JavaScript.
+The JS [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function is highly recommended for processing raw data from your queries to fit your table correctly.

 ### Example